WELLSPRING

 Scott Miller

 As a long-time resident of Greenbrier County, Scott has brought his life-long concern for people living on the margins to Wellspring.
-After retiring, he first worked as a volunteer packing and distributing food, then applied his grant-writing skills to access new sources of funds and recently joined the Board.
+After retiring, he first worked as a volunteer packing and distributing food, then applied his grant-writing skills to access new sources of funds, and recently was elected as Vice Chair of the Board.
 His varied experience with social justice initiatives and advocacy programs adds vital perspectives to strategic planning and day-to-day operations.
 Scott and his wife of 31 years, Mariah, have six children, three of whom live locally.
 When asked about his vision for Wellspring, he said, "We want to be mission-driven and relentlessly focused on welcoming and helping everyone who walks through our doors.
 To do that, we need a new facility offering current services and free medical care."

 Frank Wheeler

-Frank is a new board member who, along with his wife, Barb, has been involved with Wellspring as a volunteer and fundraiser for over twenty years.
+Frank is the recently elected Chair of the Board who, along with his wife, Barb, has been involved with Wellspring as a volunteer and fundraiser for over twenty years.
 A native West Virginian with family in the Meadow River Valley, he understands our neighbor's challenges, often made much worse by substance use disorder.
 His varied work career in several industries and board chair experiences, notably with a global non-profit, has helped him help Wellspring.
 He observed, “Wellspring is in the business of helping its neighbors and communities transform into something better.
 In the process those of us fortunate enough to help can be transformed into more compassionate, grateful, and understanding people, much more comfortable and relevant in this difficult world.”